jduru213-1/AWS-Threat-Detection-SOC-LAB/README.md

 # AWS Threat Detection SOC Lab

-Imagine a cloud SOC lab where building the infrastructure is part of the skill — but you never have to rebuild it from scratch.
-This project gives you a repeatable environment where you stand everything up once, understand how it all fits together, and from there focus on what keeps building skill: adversary simulation, investigation practice, and detection engineering in Splunk.
+Imagine a cloud SOC lab where building the infrastructure is part of the skill but you never have to rebuild it from scratch.
+This project gives you a repeatable environment where you stand everything up once, understand how it all fits together, and from there focus on what keeps building threat detection and security monitoring skills in the cloud.

 > Terraform codifies the infrastructure so you build it once and spin it up or down whenever you need it.

-Built this to learn and sharing it in case it's useful to others.
-A companion Medium blog walks through the full implementation step by step — some pieces require manual configuration in Splunk and AWS that can't be automated.
+I originally built this to learn and sharing it in case it may be useful to others.
+Feel free to check out the medium blog that walks through the full implementation step by step as some pieces may require manual configuration in Splunk and AWS that cannot be automated.

 ---